-Samson goes out and catches 300 foxes, tied them tail to tail, lights them on fire, and releasing them into the Philistines grain fields and vineyards burning them to the ground… I wish there was a flannel graph for this… (Judges 15:3)
+Samson goes out and catches 300 foxes, ties them tail to tail, lights them on fire, and releases them into the Philistines grain fields and vineyards burning them to the ground.
+(Judges 15:3)

-Whoever said the Bible is boring never read this the story of Samson.
+Whoever said the Bible is boring never read the story of Samson.

 The Philistines are pissed, understandably as their livelihood was just destroyed.
-They retaliate by burning Samson’s wife and father’s house down with them inside.
+They look for a way to retaliate.
+They go to Samson’s wife and father’s house and burn it down with them inside.
 But they aren’t done.
-They decide to go to war with Israel because of Samson did.
+Then they decide to go to war with Israel because of what Samson did.

 What a mess.

-The Israelites don’t like Samson either, so they broker a deal to turn him over to avoid more bloodshed.
-So they capture him, tie him up, and leave him for the Philistines.
+The Israelites don’t much like Samson either, so they broke a deal to turn him over to avoid more bloodshed.
+They capture him, tie him up, and leave him for the Philistines.
 (Judges 15:9-13)

 Samson Kills Even More People

-The Turning Point In The Samson Bible Story
+The Turning Point In The Story Of Samson

 In Judges 16:6-22 we see Delilah seduce Samson and then beg him to tell her his secret to his strength.
 And he tells her a lie to appease her, she ties him up, calls in the Philistines, Samson breaks free and kills them.
 This plays out over and over again.